Profsain/alx-system_engineering-devops/alx-system_engineering-devops/README.md

 grep -vi "bin" /etc/passwd  : To display all the lines in the file that do not contain the pattern bin and i option make the search case insensitive

+sed 's/A/Z/g' : to replace all character A with Z in a given file